MicrosoftLearning/AI-102-AIEngineer/Instructions/10b-language-understanding-client-(preview).md

     - **C#**: appsettings.json
     - **Python**: .env

-    Open the configuration file and update the configuration values it contains to include the **Endpoint URL** and the **Primary key** for its prediction resource.
-You can find the required values in the Language Service portal: the Endpoint URL can be found on the **Deploy model** page under **Get prediction URL**, and the the **Primary key** can be found on the **Project settings** page.
+    Open the configuration file and update the configuration values it contains to include the **Endpoint URL** and the **Primary key** for your Language resource.
+You can find the required values in the Azure portal or Language Studio as follows:

+    - Azure portal: Open your Language resource.
+Under **Resource Management**, select **Keys and Endpoint**.
+Copy the **KEY 1** and **Endpoint** values to your configuration settings file.
+    - Language Studio: Open your **Clock** project.
+The Language service endpoint can be found on the **Deploy model** page under **Get prediction URL**, and the the **Primary key** can be found on the **Project settings** page.
+The Language service endpoint portion of the Prediction URL ends with **.cognitiveservices.azure.com/**.
+For example: `https://ai102-langserv.cognitiveservices.azure.com/`.

 4. Note that the **clock-client** folder contains a code file for the client application:

     - **C#**: Program.cs
     - **Python**: clock-client.py

     Open the code file, and at the top, under the existing namespace references, find the comment **Import namespaces**.
-Then, under this comment, add the following language-specific code to import the namespaces you will need to use the Language Service prediction SDK:
+Then, under this comment, add the following language-specific code to import the namespaces you will need to use the Language service SDK:

     **C#**